-Three years after Ethel Atcherley’s death, in 1908, one her paintings (The End of an Autumn Day) was presented to the Manchester City Art Gallery by her mother, where it remains to this day as an reminder of one of city’s most talented young artists.
+In 1908, three years after Ethel Atcherley’s death, one her paintings (The End of an Autumn Day) was presented to the Manchester City Art Gallery by her mother, where it remains to this day as an reminder of one of city’s most talented young artists.

 Picture credits.
 Extract from GRO death certificate for Ethel Atcherley: Image posted in compliance with General Register Office copyright guidance.
 Manchester School of Art – Grosvenor Building: © David Dixon, photograph taken from Geograph and re-used under a Creative Commons licence.
+Warkworth Castle: Photo of an original painting by Ethel Atcherley, courtesy of Martin Atcherley.
 Church Stretton St Laurence: by Kev747, photo taken from Wikimedia Commons and adapted, used and made available for re-use under a Creative Commons licence.

 Vevey Webster (1905), What Women Are Doing in The North.
 In: Womanhood.
 Volume XV, pages 26-7.